Restaurant delivery drivers

 Interview them

 The interview process can tell you if a candidate is the right fit.
+You'll need to assess the candidate's driving skills and suitability with the job description.
 Here are a few helpful questions to ask your delivery driver candidates:

 Conduct background checks around driving history

 Now is the time to verify your candidate’s answers.
-Your delivery driver represents your restaurant and is responsible for the safety of customers’ food, the company car, and more.
-Ensure that their license is valid and their driving record is clean.
+Your delivery driver represents your restaurant and is responsible for the safety of customers’ food, the company car, and more, so their driving skills need to be up to the task.
+Ensure that they have a valid driver's license and a clean driving record.
 Also, do a background check to check for any red flags.
+Contact previous employers to make sure there have been no issues in the past.

 Gather paperwork

-All paperwork must be updated so that your delivery driver can legally operate your vehicle.
+All paperwork must be updated during the onboarding process so that your delivery driver can legally operate your vehicle.
 This paperwork includes updating your car insurance, registration, and your delivery driver’s license.

 Onboard and train your drivers

-While it may seem like you should skip this step (especially if you hired an experienced driver), it doesn’t hurt to review safety practices, your restaurant’s policy, and what to do in case of an accident.
+While it may seem like you should skip this step (especially if you hired an experienced driver), it doesn’t hurt to review safety practices, your restaurant’s policy, and what to do when reporting accidents.
 Giving your driver an overview can help to limit problems in the future.

 Decide on a delivery radius

 Now that you have drivers, choose their delivery radius.
 Having an established delivery radius avoids confusion, saves gas, and more.
 Defining your delivery radius before the interview process is also an option, especially if you have a larger delivery zone.
-This way, you can hire drivers well-versed in certain delivery areas.
+This way, you can hire drivers well-versed in certain delivery areas and create efficient delivery routes.

 Get them driving!